jackyr/simple-chat-hub-extension/README.md

 ### Install
 - [Recommended] Install from [Chrome Web Store](https://chromewebstore.google.com/detail/dpfkgaedamhcmkkgeiajeggihmfjhhlj)
 - Download install
-  1. Download the project's zip file and extract it locally using the "Download ZIP" option in the top right corner.
+  1. Download the project CRX file to your local computer
-  2. In Chrome, click the settings button in the top right corner, go to "More Tools," and open Extensions.
+  2. Open the Chrome Extensions page (chrome://extensions/)
-  3. Select "Load unpacked" (enable Developer Mode if needed), choose the extracted folder, and you're done!
+  3. Drag the CRX file to the Chrome Extensions page to complete the installation

 ### Instructions for Use
 - Please ensure that your network can access the official websites of AI model chat platforms normally.